-► To mount a smart card reader:
+To mount a smart card reader:

 - Click the Smart Card menu and then select Smart Card Reader.
 Alternatively, click the Smart Card button in the toolbar. - 2.
-Select the smart card reader from the Select Smart Card Reader dialog.
+Select the smart card reader from the Select Smart Card Reader dialog. - 3.
+Click Mount.

-- 3. Click Mount. - 4.
-A progress dialog will the open.
+4. A progress dialog will open.
 Check the 'Mount selected card reader automatically on connection to targets' checkbox to mount the smart card reader automatically the next time you connect to a target.
-Click OK to begin the mounting process. - ► To update the smart card in the Select Smart Card Reader dialog: - Click Refresh List if a new smart card reader has been attached to the client PC. - To send smart card remove and reinsert notifications to the target: - Select the smart card reader that is currently mounted and click the Remove/Reinsert button. - ► To unmount a smart card reader: - Select the smart card reader to be unmounted and click the Unmount button.
+Click OK to begin the mounting process.

+► To update the smart card in the Select Smart Card Reader dialog:

+• Click Refresh List if a new smart card reader has been attached to the client PC.

+To send smart card remove and reinsert notifications to the target:

+Select the smart card reader that is currently mounted and click the Remove/Reinsert button.

+To unmount a smart card reader:

+Select the smart card reader to be unmounted and click the Unmount button.

 Smart card reader mounting is also supported from the Local Console.
-See Local Console Smart Card Access (on page 230).
+See Local Console Smart Card Access (on page 242) in the KX II Help.